blab/ncov-wa-phylodynamics/README.md

 The resulting estimates include a large amount of assumptions and should be interpreted as such, but can nevertheless give us an idea of how important introductions overall are.
-As shown in the figure below, we estimate the percentage of new cases to be below 10 after the initial introductions and most likely to be around 1%.
+As shown in the figure below, we estimate the percentage of new cases to be below 10 after the initial introductions and most likely to be between 1% and 3%.

+Towards the April, the estimate increases to between 3% and 10%.
+This increase is likely driven by a decrease in the estimated local transmission, rather than and increase in the introductions.

 <figure>
 	<a id="fig:perc_intro"></a>